 Matthew has extensive connections within the voluntary sector and has previously served as trustee for Volunteering England, Disability Initiative and Toc H (Vice Chair Toc H Germany – working with HM Armed Forces B.A.O.R.).

-He joined the Board of Positive Action in 2002 and has served as treasurer for most of his time.
+He joined the Board of Positive Action in 2002 and has served as treasurer for most of his time; he took over as Chair of Trustees in 2017.

 A Trustee since 2013, Andrea brings a broad range of service delivery skills to the role having combined a career in the public sector with long-term voluntary work.